Board of Review Appeals

 A taxpayer who files an appeal is obliged to present "proper evidence" to the Board of Review in support of the appeal at the scheduled hearing.
 The law clearly provides that the assessment made by the Director of Budget and Fiscal Services is presumed to be correct.
 This means that every person who appeals must show by "proper evidence" that the assessed value made by the director is incorrect.
 One way of doing this is for the taxpayer to prove that the property value stated in the appeal is correct.
 Unless "proper evidence" is presented, the board must decide in favor of the Director's assessment.

 Some examples of "proper evidence" are: sales of similar properties or construction cost estimated of the replacement cost of the improvements by an experienced licensed contractor or cost estimator if improvement valuations are appealed.
-While sales of similar properties are "proper evidence", sales transactions between relatives, close friends, and persons with close business relationships are usually not considered as friends, and persons with close business relationships are usually not considered as "proper evidence."
+While sales of similar properties are "proper evidence", sales transactions between relatives, close friends, and persons with close business relationships are usually not considered "proper evidence."
 The fact that a nearby property is assessed lower than that of the property under appeals not sufficient evidence of itself for the Board to lower an assessment.
 The Real Property Assessment Division uses comparable sales up to one year preceding the assessment date of October 1, to set the assessments.
 Comparable sales of properties should come from that period of time.

 The personnel of the Real Property Assessment Division are always willing to answer questions and review assessment problems with property taxpayers.
 In most instances, these discussion result in a clearer understanding of standards and practices utilized by the Division in providing a relatively high degree of fairness in Hawaii's property assessments.